Azure/azure-functions-sql-extension/README.md

     * Have multiple functions, with dependent functions being triggered by the initial functions (through a trigger binding or other such method)
     * Use [dynamic (imperative)](https://learn.microsoft.com/azure/azure-functions/functions-bindings-expressions-patterns#binding-at-runtime) bindings (.NET only)
     * Use [IAsyncCollector](https://learn.microsoft.com/azure/azure-functions/functions-dotnet-class-library?tabs=v2%2Ccmd#writing-multiple-output-values) and call `FlushAsync` in the order desired (.NET only)
+- For PowerShell Functions that use hashtables must use the `[ordered]@` for the request query or request body assertion in order to upsert the data to the SQL table properly.
+An example can be found [here](https://github.com/Azure/azure-functions-sql-extension/blob/main/samples/samples-powershell/AddProductsWithIdentityColumnArray/run.ps1).

 ### Input Bindings
 - Input bindings against tables with columns of data types 'DATETIME', 'DATETIME2', or 'SMALLDATETIME' will assume that the values are in UTC format.